ethansun168/cse583-project/README.md

 - memory_access_count.txt
 - pragma.c: expected pragma annotations

-to get these files, you need to put the original code and run the LLVM analysis (get_features.sh)
+To generate these files, place your original code in the appropriate directory and run `get_features.sh`.
+Make sure to verify all paths inside the script are correctly set for your directory structure.

 ###### (2) W/loop ID